-The principal mining hazard of ground or strata failure can occur through various mechanisms at surface mining operations and therefore potentially place workers at risk if not controlled effectively.
+The principal mining hazard of ground or strata failure can occur through various mechanisms at surface mining operations.
+This can therefore potentially place workers at risk if not controlled effectively.
 The management of slope stability is a key mechanism within this process and should be assessed both individually and cumulatively with other hazards.

-The NSW Resources Regulator is commencing a program of planned inspections and targeted assessments at surface metalliferous operations and tier 1 quarries focusing on the critical controls associated with slope stability.
+The Resources Regulator is commencing a program of planned inspections and targeted assessments at small mines focussing on the critical controls associated with slope stability.
 The assessments will be focussed on the following criteria: